Virginia Oberste Obituary - Fort Smith, AR | Times Record

 Virginia Oberste

+She was preceded in death by her parents; two sons, John Houston Jr. and Richard Houston; three brothers, Tom Allen Bryan, Wayne Bryan and Johnny Bryan; and a sister, Sally Blake.

+Virginia is survived by a daughter, Barbara Houston-Blatchford of Fort Smith; a daughter-in-law, Lois Latuso of Abita Springs, La.; a brother, Benny Joe Bryan of Osceola; six grandchildren, Alana Gregory and husband Geoff of Fort Smith, John Houston III and wife Jennifer of Abita Springs, Lucy Woodruff of Water Valley, Miss., Zac Houston, Tyler Houston and Nick Houston; many great- and great-great-grandchildren; her dear friend and loving caregiver, Michael Ledbetter; numerous nieces and nephews; and her extended family and friends.

-Funeral service will be 9 a.m.
-Thursday at Edwards Funeral Home Chapel.
+Funeral service will be held at 9 a.m.
+Thursday, June 4 at Edwards Funeral Home Chapel.
+Services are entrusted to Edwards Funeral Home.

 Viewing will be 8 a.m. to 5 p.m.
 Wednesday at the funeral home.

+She was preceded in death by her parents; two sons, John Houston Jr. and Richard Houston; three brothers, Tom Allen Bryan, Wayne Bryan and Johnny Bryan; and a sister, Sally Blake.

+Virginia is survived by a daughter, Barbara Houston-Blatchford of Fort Smith; a daughter-in-law, Lois Latuso of Abita Springs, La.; a brother, Benny Joe Bryan of Osceola; six grandchildren, Alana Gregory and husband Geoff of Fort Smith, John Houston III and wife Jennifer of Abita Springs, Lucy Woodruff of Water Valley, Miss., Zac Houston, Tyler Houston and Nick Houston; many great- and great-great-grandchildren; her dear friend and loving caregiver, Michael Ledbetter; numerous nieces and nephews; and her extended family and friends.

-Funeral service will be 9 a.m.
-Thursday at Edwards Funeral Home Chapel.
+Funeral service will be held at 9 a.m.
+Thursday, June 4 at Edwards Funeral Home Chapel.
+Services are entrusted to Edwards Funeral Home.

 Viewing will be 8 a.m. to 5 p.m.
 Wednesday at the funeral home.